munyokii/munyoki.github.io/README.md

 ## 📌 Overview

 Welcome to my personal portfolio repository!
-This project showcases my skills, projects, and professional journey using HTML, CSS, and JavaScript.
+This project showcases my skills, projects, and professional journey using HTML and CSS.
 It is a fully responsive, static website designed to provide a smooth and engaging user experience.

 ## ✨ Features